Common Read/Common World, USA's Common Read Experience

 The Common Read/Common World committee is comprised of students, faculty, staff, and administration.
 There are representatives from various departments within Academic Affairs and Student Affairs as well as student organizations.

-Copies are available for purchase at the USA Bookstore and at your local bookstore.
+Students: Copies are available for purchase at the USA Bookstore and at your local bookstore.
 Copies are available for loan at the University Library and the Biomedical Library.

-If you are a student with a documented disability and wish to request this text in an alternate format, please contact Student Disability Services at (251) 460-7212.
+Students with Disabilities: If you are a student with a documented disability and wish to request this text in an alternate format, please contact Student Disability Services at (251) 460-7212.
 No alternate format copies will be supplied without proper documentation.

-Copies are available for purchase at special pricing at the USA Bookstore.
+Faculty and Staff: Copies are available for purchase at special pricing at the USA Bookstore.
 Copies are available on reserve at the University Library with USA ID.